-***SUBMISSIONS ARE NOW CLOSED FOR OUR SPRING ’14 CONTEST!!!***
+***SUBMISSIONS ARE NOW OPEN FOR OUR SUMMER ’14 CONTEST!!!***

 Since 2008, we at Hammer to Nail have committed ourselves to spreading love for all the great and often underseen films made on a dime and fueled by a love for cinema.
 Until this year we have focused on films on the festival circuit, in theaters, and available on home video and VOD.
 Now we are taking the next step with our Short Film Contest, which aims to seek out the best short work—of all genres and styles, made by filmmakers from all over the world—and help to get that work seen and discussed by our dedicated audience of online cinephiles.

 Winners will receive a full review by one of our critics on hammertonail.com and the opportunity to share their film with our readers online, plus the potential to screen their film in our Hammer to Nail screening series in Brooklyn, NY.
 Winners and runners-up will also receive submission waivers to several major U.S. film festivals, worth up to $200.
 Your submission to these festivals will come stamped with a Hammer to Nail seal of approval (*please note, you will still be responsible for submitting your film through the proper channels according to the terms of each festival*).
 We will also continue to support and promote your film throughout its life on the festival circuit.

 Perhaps most importantly, all finalists will have their film judged by a rotating panel of industry insiders like Ted Hope (Double Hope Films), Jeff Deutchman (Paramount), Chris Horton (Sundance Institute) and Richard Lorber (Kino Lorber Inc.); filmmakers like David Gordon Green, Lena Dunham, Craig Zobel, Alex Ross Perry and the Safdie brothers; and film critics from our experienced group of contributing writers as well as previous contest winners.